 A student is assigned to ISS for a certain number of days.
-If the student is assigned for five (5) days, the student must attend five (5) days.
+For example: if the student is assigned for five (5) days, the student must attend five (5) days.
 For any time missed from ISS, the time must be made up.
 Absences from ISS will result in extending the stay and/or out-of-school suspension.
-Any time a student is absent from ISS, the student's parents will be called to be informed.
 If your child is going to be absent or late to ISS, we ask that you call the high school office at 847-3137.
 Otherwise, we will assume that the tardiness or absence is without your knowledge.